Same-sex marriage in Indiana

-Same-sex marriage in Indiana has been legally recognized since October 6, 2014.
+Same-sex marriage has been legally recognized in Indiana since October 6, 2014.
 The state had previously restricted marriage to different-sex couples by statute in 1986.
-By legislation passed in 1997, it denied recognition to same-sex relationships established in other jurisdictions.
+Legislation passed in 1997 denied recognition to same-sex relationships established in other jurisdictions.
 A lawsuit challenging the state's refusal to grant marriage licenses to same-sex couples, Baskin v.
 Bogan, won a favorable ruling from the U.S. District Court for the Southern District of Indiana on June 25, 2014.
 Until the Seventh Circuit Court of Appeals granted an emergency stay of the district court's ruling on June 27, most Indiana counties issued marriage licenses to same-sex couples.
 The Seventh Circuit affirmed the district court's ruling in Baskin on September 4.
 A ruling in Bowling v.
 Pence stated that the state must recognize same-sex marriages performed out-of-state and the decision was stayed until the Seventh Circuit ruled on the merits in similar cases.
 It also stated that the ruling would remain stayed if the circuit court stayed its decision in the related cases.

 The U.S. Supreme Court declined to consider an appeal in Baskin v.
 Bogan on October 6, which allowed the Seventh Circuit Court of Appeals to implement its decision requiring Indiana to license and recognize same-sex marriages.

 Legal history

 Statutory restrictions

 Indiana passed a same-sex marriage ban in 1986.
 A law enacted in 1997 forbade the recognition of same-sex marriages established in jurisdictions outside Indiana.

 On November 26, 2012, Indiana Equality Action published a study researched by law students from the LGBT Project at the Indiana University Maurer School of Law titled "More Than Just a Couple: 614 Reasons Why Marriage Equality Matters in Indiana."
 The study detailed the rights and responsibilities of civil marriage found in 614 laws in the Indiana Code.
-It said that these laws show that marriage discrimination in the state not only denies many legal rights to same-sex couples but also denies the public protection from conflicts of interest from activities that are prohibited for opposite-sex married couples but not for same-sex couples.
+It showed that marriage discrimination in the state not only denied many legal rights to same-sex couples but also denied the public protection from conflicts of interest from activities that were prohibited for married opposite-sex couples but not for same-sex couples.

-In January 2017, Representative Jim Lucas introduced a bill removing the state's same-sex marriage ban and replacing references to "husband and wife" with the gender-neutral term "spouses".
+In January 2017, Representative Jim Lucas introduced a bill to remove the state's same-sex marriage ban and replace references to "husband and wife" with the gender-neutral term "spouses".
 The bill was assigned to the House Judiciary Committee on January 9, 2017, but was not heard in committee.
-A similar bill was introduced in January 2023 by Senator Andrea Hunley.
+A similar bill was introduced in January 2023 by Senator Andrea Hunley, but it also failed to pass before the end of the legislative session.
+Another bill was introduced by Senator David Vinzant in January 2024.